-Do you have a criminal or juvenile record?
-Is it preventing you from getting hired, taking out loans, or finishing up your degree?
+Were you arrested or convicted in New Jersey?
+Is that record preventing you from getting hired, taking out loans, or finishing up your degree?
 Wouldn’t you like that record to just disappear?
 If you meet the eligibility requirements, an experienced lawyer can make your criminal record disappear with an expungement.
-Here is everything you need to know about having your record expunged in New Jersey!
+Keep reading to learn what an expungement is, and how it can clear your criminal record.

 What is an expungement?

 To get an expungement, a judge must review your case and decide that you are reformed.
 The decision to erase a person’s criminal history is not taken lightly, and you must demonstrate to the court that you deserve a second chance.
-To start the process, a petition must be filed with the court.
+A petition must be filed with the court to begin this process.
 Your lawyer will help you fill out these documents.

 The court will consider your offense and look favorably upon mitigating factors like stable employment and community service.
 If a judge is convinced you have completely reformed, he will grant the expungement order.
 This is effectively a fresh start.

 Who is eligible to get an expungement in New Jersey?

 In general, felons are eligible for an expungement if they have kept a clean record for ten years.
 An individual who can show good character and has committed no additional crimes can file for an early expungement after just five years.
 The applicant is also required to have no more than two disorderly persons offenses.